recharts/recharts/CONTRIBUTING.md

 ### Reporting New Issues

 The best way to get your bug fixed is to provide a reduced test case. jsFiddle provide a way to give live examples.
 You can fork our example in [recharts.org](http://recharts.org/) to show your case.

+## <a name="testing"></a>Testing

+We do cherish tests.
+They help us move swiftly, and release with confidence.
+In our repo, you will find three types of tests: Unit tests, rendering tests with RTL, and user interaction tests in storybook.
+Wherever possible we prefer the simplest tests - unit tests.
+Only where needed / useful we would use RTL or storybook tests.

+### Unit tests

+When implementing a new feature we would prefer to extract pure helper function for data processing.
+Such functions are found a few utils files.
+An example is `test/util/ShallowEqual.spec.ts`

+### React Testing Library

+Some behaviour must be tested upon rendering, such as interactions between components (Line, Tooltip), see `test/component/Tooltip.spec.tsx` for an example.

+### Storybook Test Runner

+Finally, Storybook also has a great interface for adding tests.
+By default every story in storybook is a smoke test (rendering without error logs means the test passed).
+Additionally, it is possible to add actual tests as play functions with an assert to a story.
+This will often be easier than using React Testing Library, because the natural test debugging tool is Storybook itself.
+See for example `storybook/stories/Examples/cartesian/ReferenceLine/ReferenceLineIfOverflow.stories.tsx`

 ## <a name="pr"></a>Pull Requests